 The most popular swimming spots are located in and around Redlynch Valley and are easily accessible by car.
 Gomboorah Park and The Rocks suit families with young kids and Stoney Creek and Crystal Cascades are great for families whose kids are confident in the water and happy to walk a little.

-If you desire to go a little further try Josephine Falls to the South, Lake Eacham or Davies Creek in the Atherton Tablelands, or Mossman River up north.
+If you desire to go a little further try Josephine Falls to the South, Lake Eacham or Davies Creek in the Atherton Tablelands.
 All these spots cost zero dollars to visit, but I do recommend purchasing a couple of cheap inflatables for some added excitement.

 Picnic in the park